 Step-3: Request for network status

-The IN-CSE sends an Request message to the NSE including Location Area, Duration, Threshold.
+The IN-CSE sends a Request message to the NSE including Location Area, Duration, Threshold.
 Duration indicates the time for which a continuous reporting is requested.
 The absence of Duration indicates a one-time reporting.
 The IN-CSE, based on operator policies, may chose a different Threshold value than the one indicated by the AE in step 1.

 Step-4: Report network status